getzlab/lapdog/.github/SECURITY.md

     * Ability to access the core signing account's access key
     * Ability to utilize any compute resource besides resources provisioned through normal job execution
     * Ability to modify the configuration of any compute networks or subnetworks
-    * Ability to create, list, or cancel and genomics operations (all users have `GET` access to operations)
+    * Ability to create, list, or cancel any genomics operations (all users have `GET` access to operations)
     * Ability to authenticate as any service account in the project
 * Allows users to run arbitrary code outside the context of the docker container for a workflow
 * Allows users to modify or falsify a Lapdog Resolution (which ties a Firecloud Namespace to a particular project)